-We all know building relationships is important, especially when you’re asking donors to open their wallets and purses to give their hard-earned money.
+We all know building relationships with donors is important, especially when you’re asking them to open their wallets and purses to give their hard-earned money.

 Most people won’t give to an organization until they first understand your mission and see the impact that your organization is making.
 Once they do decide to give, keeping them engaged is crucial to the future success of your mission.